cdap-guides/cdap-spark-guide/README.rst

     }

     /**
-     * Parses and stores the backlink information if valid *
+     * Validates the format and stores the backlink information if valid *
      * @param bLink the request body
      * @return true if the backlink information is valid else false